 The Arkansas Department of Transportation awarded money to several Northwest Arkansas projects through its Transportation Alternatives Program and Recreational Trails Program for 2019, the agency announced Monday.

-The Transportation Alternatives Program provides money for programs and projects defined as "transportation alternatives" for pedestrians, bicyclists and other nonmotorized forms of transportation.
+The Transportation Alternatives Program provides money for programs and projects defined as alternatives for pedestrians, bicyclists and other nonmotorized forms of transportation.

 It was authorized by the federal Fixing America's Surface Transportation Act.
 The program is a reimbursement-type grant program, which provides for an 80% federal share and a 20% local match from eligible applicants.